-People told me I was “brave,” but I honestly don’t know what I would have done at that point that would have been any easier.
+People told me I was “brave,” but honestly — I don’t know what else I could have done that would have worked out better or been any easier.
 The visa was practically handed to me on a silver platter, and it didn’t require any commitment besides “show up in the next 12 months if you want to use this.”
 Compared to sorting out my long-term goals, hopping on a plane was a piece of cake.

 Seagulls on the beach in Kaikoura